Stars rally in the 3rd to top Pens 3-2

+DALLAS (AP) -- Antoine Roussel helped the Dallas Stars complete an unlikely comeback against the Pittsburgh Penguins.

-DALLAS (AP) -- Antoine Roussel capped Dallas' three-goal third period and the Stars rallied for a 3-2 win over the Pittsburgh Penguins on Tuesday night.
+Roussel capped Dallas' three-goal third period and the Stars rallied for a 3-2 win over the Penguins on Tuesday night.

+The Penguins had been 26-0 when leading after two periods, and before Tuesday the Stars were 1-21-2 when trailing after two.

+''It's disappointing because of how we had come into the game,'' Penguins coach Mike Sullivan said. ''Every point is critically important.''

 The loss dropped second-place Pittsburgh seven points behind Eastern Conference and Metropolitan Division leader Washington.

-Dallas entered the game nine points behind the second wild card in the West and in a selling mode that had sent three veteran players to contenders in trades.
+Dallas entered the game nine points behind the second wild card in the West and in a selling mode that had sent three veteran players to contenders in trades, including defenseman Johnny Oduya shortly before the game.

+''It's really hard,'' Roussel said. ''You create relationships in this game.
+It's tough to see those guys leave.
+I'm glad the guys bounced back and stayed focused tonight.''

 Pittsburgh led 2-0 on goals by Evgeni Malkin in the first period and Jake Guentzel in the second.